MathengeNewton/javascript-playground/OOP/index.md

 ## Object Inheritance

-Inheritance is implemented in JavaScript using a prototype chain; if a child scope does not contain an invoked method or property, the engine will look up to the scope of the parent, and so on.
+Inheritance is implemented in JavaScript using a prototype chain; if a "child" scope does not contain an invoked method or property, the engine will look up to the scope of linked "parent" object, and so on.
 We can use `Object.create(prototype)` to create new a object and assigns it a prototype.
 This method was written by Douglas Crockford as a way of creating objects that is more in line with how prototypes work that the `new` keyword.

 ```javascript
 function cat() {